L

 How to Take Care of the Lapponian Herder

-Because the Lapponian Herder is a high-maintenance dog, it’s probably not a great choice for inexperienced owners unless you are certain to devote the necessary time and effort into this breed’s care.
+Because the Lapponian Herder is a high-maintenance dog, it’s probably not a great choice for inexperienced owners unless you are certain to devote the necessary time and effort to this breed’s care.
 It will need plenty of exercise, training, and a good amount of grooming.

 The Best Dog Food for Lapponian Herders